-The Company has designated its cash and term deposits as FVTPL, which is measured at fair value.
-Accounts receivable are classified as loans and receivables, which are measured at amortized cost.
+The Company has designated its cash and cash equivalent with original maturities less than 90 days, as FVTPL, which is measured at fair value.
+Term deposits with original maturities in excess of 90 days and accounts receivable are classified as loans and receivables, which are measured at amortized cost.
 Trade and other payables are classified as other liabilities, which are measured at amortized cost.

-Marketable securities such as warrants, that meet the definition of a derivative are classified as FVTPL and are measured at fair value with unrealized gains and losses recognized in the statement of comprehensive loss.
-All of the Company's other marketable securities have been designated as available-for-sale, and are reported at fair value.
+Investment in securities such as warrants, that meet the definition of a derivative are classified as FVTPL and are measured at fair value with unrealized gains and losses recognized in profit or loss.
+Warrants listed on a recognized exchange are valued at the latest available close.
+Warrants not listed on a recognized exchange, but where a secondary market exists, are valued at independent broker prices (if available) traded within that secondary market.
+If no secondary market exists, the warrants are valued using the Black Scholes option pricing model.
+All of the Company's investment in securities have been designated as available-for-sale, and are reported at fair value.
 Other comprehensive income includes the gains and losses from available-for-sale securities which are not included in profit or loss until realized, and currency translation adjustments on its net investment in foreign operations.